dranov/cosplit-artefact/README.md

 # CoSplit artefact - PLDI21 paper 885

+This document last updated on 2021-03-05 at 10:15 GMT.

 If you run into issues with the virtual machine, see the troubleshooting section at the end of this file.

+**Reviewers:** run `git pull` and `git submodule update` in the `cosplit-artefact` folder to receive the latest updates & instructions.

 ## Getting Started Guide (Kick the Tires)

-The artefact consists of a virtual machine image.

 Download VirtualBox from https://www.virtualbox.org/wiki/Downloads.
 We used version 6.1.18.
 Older versions may work, but especially if you are running Windows and use HyperV (e.g. WSL2 or Docker), we recommend the latest version.

+Import the virtual machine image into Virtual Box.

 The login details are user 'pldi21' with password 'pldi21' (without quotes).

-**TODO: add instructions of how to import the VM**

 Once you start the VM:

-1. Open a terminal and change directory to `~/cosplit-artefact`

-2. Inspect the `~/cosplit-artefact/fig/` folder to see the plots that were generated on the authors' machine.
+1. Open the `~/cosplit-artefact/fig/` folder to see the plots that were generated on the authors' machine.
 Run `make clean` to delete them.

+2. Open a terminal and change directory to `~/cosplit-artefact`

 3. Run `make`.
 This should take roughly 3.5 minutes and will produce figures in the `~/cosplit-artefact/fig/` folder: